 Gorski Relapse Prevention Model

-Identifying triggers, applying measures to mitigate triggers, planning for recovery, daily scheduling, and family involvement all critical components of relapse prevention approaches to treatment that are anchored on the Gorski relapse prevention model.
+Identifying triggers, applying measures to mitigate triggers, planning for recovery, daily scheduling, and family involvement are all critical components of recidivism prevention approaches to treatment anchored on the Gorski relapse prevention model.

 - Self-regulation.
-This involves completing treatment and detaching oneself from drug use and triggers.
+It involves completing treatment and detaching oneself from drug use and triggers.

 - Principle of Integration.
 Resolving past issues driving addiction.